reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Aaron James, Constructing Protagorean Objectivity.md

 underestimated the force of certain features, have been ill motivated, unimaginative, stubborn, mentally unsound, under duress, etc.

 Thus, The activity of reasoned practical judgment is constitutively open to assessment as well or badly done.
-Were one to "reason" at whim without accountability for some norms, one woudln't be engaged in *reasoned* practical judgment.
+Were one to "reason" at whim without accountability for some norms, one wouldn't be engaged in *reasoned* practical judgment.
 They would be engaged in something else, perhaps deference to authority or make-believe.
 Reasoned practical judgment is non-structured by its very nature.
 This thus far does not say why *particular* norms count as valid or invalid in a process of thought.